 Gabe Aul signs off on the post with a note that the Mobile preview builds are on their way soon, as well.
 They’ll start first with Windows 10 Mobile devices like the Lumia 950, 950XL, and 550, before rolling out to other Windows phones.
-Microsoft is still planning on a full release of Windows 10 Mobile in the first part of 2016, and this timeline supports that.
+Microsoft is still planning on a full release of

 It’s important to remember that these Insider previews are just that – previews.
 They’re pre-release software and there are bound to be bugs and weirdness, even outside of those Microsoft is aware of.
 Redmond is asking for help in identifying and fixing these issues so they don’t make it to the public at large, and so far the response to feedback has been quite nimble.

 - The most common Xbox One problems and how to fix them